Photonsters/anycubic-photon-docs/FAQ.md

 ### Instead of FEP film, can I use PET/PE/other film?
 Not advisable.
 There's a reason why FEP (Fluorinated Ethylene Propylene) is used.
 Besides low friction, non-reactivity, flexibility, high heat resistance, high transparency, uv resistance, etc., it is also one of the most slippery substance known to science.

+### Why do I need to use a bottle cap when replacing the FEP film?
+The bottle cap, 30mm diameter x 13mm height, will allow some slack to the film, so that when you tighten the frame down you will get approximate tension.
+If you don't do that, you will over tension the film and it may tear.
+If it didn't tear, later on you'll be wondering why all your prints fail.

 ## MODEL SETUP & SETTINGS